 The pieces of art at our libraries are varied.
 Some serve a function, express a theme, or commemorate important people and places.
 Some serve as landmarks.
 Some are integrated into a building while others are distinct works.

-This page will be updated to include more pieces of art at Wichita Public Library locations as we collect information about them.
+This page will be updated to include more of the artwork at Wichita Public Library locations as we collect information about them.

 Filter by Location